Paul Roma: Pretty Wonderful (1993–1995)

 Under the tutelage of manager Masked Assassin the team quickly began to work well together in a feud with Marcus Alexander Bagwell and 2 Cold Scorpio.
 After a few months as a team they targeted the then WCW World Tag Team Champions Cactus Jack and Kevin Sullivan.
 Going into Bash at the Beach 1994 Pretty Wonderful had the advantage as both champions were suffering from injuries inflicted by the challengers on previous occasions (or so the storyline went).
 Cactus Jack and Kevin Sullivan were unable to hold off Roma and Orndorff as Pretty Wonderful left the ring with the gold.
 After winning the titles Pretty Wonderful was immediately challenged by the Nasty Boys but the Nasty Boys were never able to take the gold from the champions.
 Next Pretty Wonderful were challenged by the duo of Stars and Stripes (Marcus Alexander Bagwell & The Patriot) at Fall Brawl.
 The champions retained but a week later the championship changed hands when Stars and Stripes got the 1-2-3.
 Pretty Wonderful was granted a rematch against the new champions with a match booked for Halloween Havoc, Pretty Wonderful regained the titles when Roma dropped an elbow from the top rope on Bagwell, who had Orndorff trapped in a fisherman's suplex, but the referee's back was turned.

 At Clash of the Champions XXIX, Stars and Stripes were granted a final shot at the tag-team titles, but the challengers also had to put up the Patriot's mask on the line, if they lost he would unmask.
 After a controversial double pin finish Stars and Stripes were declared the winners and thus the champions putting the end to Pretty Wonderful's second and final run with the gold.
 After the loss Roma and Orndorff went their separate ways, wrestling in singles matches.

 Paul Roma was asked to help make WCW newcomer Alex Wright look good at SuperBrawl V. Roma was upset over the decision to lose the match that he went off script and dominated Wright for most of the match and no-sold any offense from Wright, yet Wright was able to score the upset win via pinfall.
-Roma actually had his shoulders up before three, but the referee called the match anyways as Roma was refusing to lose the match.
+Roma actually had his shoulders up before three, but the referee called the match anyway as Roma was refusing to lose the match.
 Roma would receive a FedEx letter the next day informing him that his contract would not be renewed the following month as a result of his actions in the match with Wright.
 Roma continued appearing in WCW, teaming with Paul Orndorff two nights later in a losing effort against Dustin Rhodes & Johnny B Badd at a WCW Pro taping.
 He would lose multiple house show encounters with Alex Wright to close the month.
 His final match came in loss to Brian Pillman on WCW Saturday Night on March 8, 1995 (aired April 10).
-Roma’s contract ended in March 1995 and not renewed.
+Roma's contract ended in March 1995 and was not renewed.